Hades II vs Slay the Spire 2

 Run duration

-Slay the Spire 2 keeps the original's 30-minute run shape for quick sessions.
+Slay the Spire 2 preserves the original's tight 30-minute run structure, perfect for quick sessions.

 Which one is for you?